pnettto/svenska/README.md

 - **Generate examples**: Get AI-generated example sentences
 - **Add custom words**: Use the "+" button to add your own words with AI translation
 - **Offline mode**: Works with cached words when backend is unavailable
+- **PIN Authentication**: After 5 free interactions per session, a PIN is required to continue using the app.
+Once authenticated, you have unlimited access for that session.
+The PIN is stored in localStorage for future sessions.

 ## Technologies Used